Work placements for engineering students

 Electrical and Electronic Engineering

-At Waikato, we believe in creating work-ready graduates, and so much of this depends on successful work placements.
-That is why we have a dedicated team of Work Placement Coordinators, who connect you with industry, assist you with developing CVs and Cove
+We believe in creating work-ready graduates, and so much of this depends on successful work placements.
+We have a dedicated team of Work Placement Coordinators, who connect you with industry, and assist you with developing CVs and Cover Letters.

 We employ Waikato Graduates because of their ability to perform multi-disciplinary research & development in a commercial environment.